evanthegrayt/yadem/README.md

 ```

 ## Features
+### Config File
 This script reads a [config file](config/yademrc).
 This file contains all of my
 preferred configurations.
 If you'd like to change anything, you can copy the
 file to `~/.yademrc`, and change whatever values you'd like.

-Currently, if
+The biggest appeal to this script is the dotfile installation aspect, so
+requiring a dotfile to be located in your home directory for installation can be
+counter-intuitive.
+For this reason, you can pass the config file with `-r
+/path/to/config_file`.
+Note that the config file must still be called either
+`yademrc` or `.yademrc`.

-`~/.yademrc` exists, that file will be sourced, while `config/yademrc` will not
+Currently, if a custom `yademrc` file is passed, that file will be sourced,
-be sourced at all.
-If people would rather just have `~/.yademrc` sourced *after*
+while `config/yademrc` will not be sourced at all.
+If people would rather just
-`config/yademrc`, that would be easy enough to implement, so just let me know.
+have `~/.yademrc` sourced *after* `config/yademrc`, that would be easy enough to
+implement, so just let me know.

 ### Dotfile Installation
 Running `bin/install -f` will link the files from `$DOTFILE_DIR` to `$HOME` as